What is the Scope of Operations Management?

 Purchasing

-Purchasing, or procurement entails securing the necessary inputs, parts, and services required for manufacturing.
-Organizations may follow centralized purchasing (managed by a central department) or decentralized purchasing (managed individually by branches or departments).
+Purchasing or procurement involves obtaining the necessary inputs, parts, and services required for the production process.
+Companies are free to either practice centralized purchasing (purchasing done by a central department) or decentralized purchasing (purchasing done by respective branches or departments).

-An efficient purchasing system ensures the timely availability of materials, helps negotiate better deals with suppliers, and reduces material-related production delays.
+An efficient purchasing system will also ensure the timely availability of materials, facilitate a better bargaining process with suppliers, and reduce production delays due to material shortages.

 Scheduling

-Scheduling refers to assigning tasks, jobs, or production runs to the appropriate equipment or workforce.
-A well-prepared schedule ensures that production deadlines are met without overburdening resources.
-Proper scheduling reduces idle time, speeds up production cycles, and helps meet delivery commitments.
-This leads to better utilization of machines, labor, and other resources.
+Scheduling can be defined as allocating tasks, jobs, or production runs to the relevant equipment or workforce.
+When properly created, a schedule ensures that production deadlines are met without exceeding resources.
+Timely scheduling minimizes waste time, shortens the production process, and enables punctual fulfillment of delivery schedules.
+This results in improved use of machines, labor, and other resources.

 Total Quality Management (TQM)